 We honor our veterans and promote patriotism every step of the way: Post 8 members participate in wreath laying and commemoration ceremonies for members of the armed forces, assist in the transport and seating of disabled veterans in attendance on the grounds of the U.S. Capitol for Memorial Day and Independence Day celebrations and, throughout the year, we volunteer time assisting with “Honor Flights” that help World War II, Korean War, and other veterans visit their respective memorials.
 In addition, Post 8 upholds the tradition of hosting ceremonial events in honor of Memorial Day and Veterans’ Day.

 Photo: 2016-2017 National Commander Dale Barnhart (center), saluting.
 The National Commander testifies before Congress at least once a year to advocate for veterans.

-The American Legion states it best when it says, “The American Legion’s success depends entirely on active membership, participation and volunteerism.
+The American Legion (national level) states it best when it says, “The American Legion’s success depends entirely on active membership, participation and volunteerism.
 The organization belongs to the people it serves and the communities in which it thrives.”

 Photo: Honor Flight of World War II veterans at the National World War II Memorial, Washington, DC.